Introduction: Chocolate Truffles - the Belgian Version

 Chocolate truffles, making people happy since 1895!

 This Instructable will show you how to make truffles that fits many tastes.
 I have been doing these for more than 12 years now and I would like to share my recipe with other people to enjoy it too.
-No particular skill is required, besides maybe breaking eggs, which I believe you can do.
+No particular skill is required, besides maybe breaking eggs.

 The truffles described here are crunchy first, with your favorite taste (cacao, coconut, almonds, etc) dusted on the outside of a pure dark chocolate shell.
 After this introduction, you will feel the power of those aromas fading away and mix with the truffle heart that releases the smooth and traditional taste that should be familiar if you already tried chocolate truffle.
 Chocolate addiction recommended.
 OK, let’s get to it!